jpbruinsslot/docker-django/README.md

 ```

 ## Troubleshooting
-I get the following error message when using the docker command:
+QUESTION: I get the following error message when using the docker command:

 ```
 FATA[0000] Get http:///var/run/docker.sock/v1.16/containers/json: dial unix /var/run/docker.sock: permission denied.
 Are you trying to connect to a TLS-enabled daemon without TLS?